MRdevX/nestjs-queue-worker-poc/ARCHITECTURE.md

 ## Overview

-This document provides a detailed architectural overview of the Queue Worker PoC system, explaining how each component works together to create a scalable, fault-tolerant task processing system.
+This document provides a detailed architectural overview of the Queue Worker PoC system, explaining how each component works together to demonstrate task processing concepts and patterns.
+This is a proof-of-concept for learning and evaluation purposes.

 ## System Architecture

 ### High-Level Architecture

-The system follows a microservices-inspired architecture with clear separation of concerns and optimized worker patterns:
+The system follows a microservices-inspired architecture with clear separation of concerns and optimized worker patterns.
+The current implementation demonstrates the worker patterns and workflow orchestration within a single application for PoC purposes.
+However, **RabbitMQ microservice transport requires separate microservice applications** - a single application cannot act as both server and client simultaneously.

+**Note**: This PoC demonstrates concepts and patterns.
+For production use, workers must be implemented as separate microservices to properly utilize RabbitMQ transport.

 ```
 ┌─────────────────────────────────────────────────────────────────┐